vineelko/patina/docs/src/rfc/text/0004-move-cpu-into-core.md

 # RFC: `Move CPU functionality into Patina Core`

-The struct(s) for configuring CPU specific functionality are currently exposed external to the uefi-dxe-core via the `.with_cpu_init` and `.with_interrupt_manager` methods in the `Core` object to support the ability to (1) replace certain functionality based off of a platform's requirements and (2) replace cpu architecture specific functionality.
+The struct(s) for configuring CPU specific functionality are currently exposed external to the patina via the `.with_cpu_init` and `.with_interrupt_manager` methods in the `Core` object to support the ability to (1) replace certain functionality based off of a platform's requirements and (2) replace cpu architecture specific functionality.
 As the Patina Core has evolved, we have noted that platforms do not need to customize this functionality; all platforms